harness/developer-hub/kb/platform/harness-platform-faqs.md

 Go to the [AWS documentation on SMTP credentials](https://docs.aws.amazon.com/ses/latest/dg/smtp-credentials.html) to create SMTP credentials using the SES console.
 Then, supply those SMTP credentials in your [Harness SMTP connector configuration](/docs/platform/notifications/add-smtp-configuration).

-### How to increase the concurrent pipeline execution limit
+### How can I increase the concurrent pipeline execution limit

 You can increase the limit unto 1000 by navigating to Account Settings --> Account Resource --> Default Settings --> Pipeline